Corks, exotic 4-manifolds and knot concordance: Introduction

 \begin{theorem} There exists a pair of satellite maps $P$ and $Q$ satisfying the following: for any fixed integer $n$, if a knot $K$ in $S^3$ satisfies $2g_4(K)=\overline{ad}(K)+2$ and $n\leq \widehat{tb}(K)$, then the $n$-twisted satellite knots $P_n(K)$ and $Q_n(K)$ with $n$-framings represent 4-manifolds which are homeomorphic but non-diffeomorphic to each other.
 Furthermore, both of these 4-manifolds admit Stein structures if $n\leq \overline{tb}(K)-1$. \end{theorem}

 In fact, we construct infinitely many such pairs of satellite maps (see Theorem~\ref{thm:satellite:detail}).
 They are probably mutually distinct pairs, but we do not pursue this point here.
-For the background of exotic Stein 4-manifolds, we refer to \cite{AY5} and the references therein.

-To obtain the framed knots, we introduce a new description of cork twists, which we call a \textit{hook surgery} (see Sections~\ref{sec:new_description} and \ref{sec:hook_dot}), using a new family of corks.
-The hook surgery description of a cork twist is of independent interest and a key of this paper.
-This description immediately gives us a pair of satellite maps such that an exchange of the maps has an effect of the cork twist.
+To construct these satellite maps, we introduce a new description of cork twists, which we call a \textit{hook surgery} (see Sections~\ref{sec:new_description} and \ref{sec:hook_dot}).
+This description immediately gives us a pair of satellite maps such that an exchange of the maps has an effect of a cork twist.
 Applying the construction of exotic (Stein) 4-manifolds obtained by Akbulut and the author in~\cite{AY2, AY5}, we then obtain the theorem above.

-We remark that, for each integer $n$, there are many knots $K$ satisfying the assumption of this theorem (e.g.\ positive torus knots).
-Furthermore, if a knot $K$ satisfies the assumption, then $P_n(K)$ and $Q_n(K)$ also satisfy the assumption.
-For details, see Remark~\ref{thm:torus:remark}.
-Therefore we obtain the corollary below.
-We also give other types of framed knots regarding Stein structures (see Corollaries~\ref{cor:Stein_non-Stein} and \ref{both_non-Stein}).
+We remark that, for each integer $n$, there are infinitely many knots $K$ satisfying the assumption of the above theorem (e.g.\ positive torus knots).
+Furthermore, if a knot $K$ satisfies the assumption, then $P_n(K)$ and $Q_n(K)$ also satisfy the assumption (see Remark~\ref{thm:torus:remark}).
+Therefore Theorem~\ref{intro:thm:knot} follows from the above theorem.

-\begin{corollary} For each integer $n$, there exist infinitely many distinct pairs of $n$-framed knots such that each pair represents a pair of homeomorphic but non-diffeomorphic Stein 4-manifolds. \end{corollary}

 We further discuss satellite maps from the viewpoint of 4-manifolds.
 For a (untwisted) satellite map $P$, an integer $n$, and a knot $K$, let $P^{(n)}(K)$ denote the 4-manifold represented by the (untwisted) satellite knot $P(K)$ with $n$-framing.
 We may regard $P^{(n)}$ as a map from the set of knots in $S^3$ to the set of smooth 4-manifolds.
 We use the following terminologies. \begin{definition}We call the map $P^{(n)}$ an \textit{$n$-framed 4-dimensional satellite map}.
 We say that two $n$-framed 4-dimensional satellite maps $P^{(n)}$ and $Q^{(n)}$ are smoothly (resp.\ topologically) the same, if two 4-manifolds $P^{(n)}(K)$ and $Q^{(n)}(K)$ are diffeomorphic (resp.\ homeomorphic) to each other for any knot $K$ in $S^3$. \end{definition}